prowler-cloud/prowler/docs/tutorials/prowler-app.md

 <img src="../../img/log-in.png" alt="Log In" width="350"/>

+You will see the Overview page with no data yet, so let's start adding a provider to scan your cloud environment.

 ---

 ## **Step 3: Add a Provider**
-To run your first scan:
+To run your first scan, you need to add a cloud provider account.
+Prowler App supports AWS, Azure, GCP, and Kubernetes.

-1. Navigate to `Settings > Providers`.
+1. Navigate to `Settings > Cloud Providers`.
 2. Click `Add Account` to set up a new provider and provide your credentials:

 <img src="../../img/add-provider.png" alt="Add Provider" width="700"/>